Debate-to-Detect: Reformulating Misinformation Detection as a Real-World Debate with Large Language Models: Experiment

 \textbf{Datasets.} We conduct experiments on two public datasets: Weibo21 \citep{Nan2021} and the FakeNewsDataset (consisting of FakeNewsAMT and Celebrity) \citep{perez-rosas-etal-2018-automatic}.
 To minimize interference from excessively long texts, the top 5\% of the longest samples are excluded.
 Additionally, the original Weibo21 dataset contains many low-quality samples that are are ambiguous or unverifiable, and we remove such samples to aovid the issue.
 The statistics of the preprocessed datasets are summarized in Table~\ref{table1}.
 We also report results on the original datasets and the error analysis in Appendix~\ref{why}.

-\textbf{Baselines.} We compare our D2D framework with the following baselines: \begin{itemize} \item \textbf{Zero-Shot (ZS):} A single LLM performs direct classification of each news item without other prompting. \item \textbf{Chain-of-Thought (CoT)}\citep{Weicot}: The model generates an explicit step-by-step reasoning process before producing the final prediction. \item \textbf{Self-Reflect (SR) }\citep{madaan2023selfrefine}: The model iteratively critiques and revises its own outputs until the self‑evaluation indicates convergence or no further improvement. \item \textbf{Standard Multi-Agent Debate (SMAD):} Two debater agents with generic profiles engage in a fixed number of debate rounds (set to four here for alignment with our framework).
+\textbf{Baselines.} We compare our D2D framework with the following baselines: \begin{itemize} \item \textbf{BERT} \cite{devlin-etal-2019-bert}: A fine-tuned BERT-base model for binary classification. \item \textbf{RoBERTa} \cite{liu2019robertarobustlyoptimizedbert}: A fine-tuned RoBERTa-base model with the same setup as BERT, serving as a stronger discriminative baseline. \item \textbf{Zero-Shot (ZS):} A single LLM performs direct classification of each news item without other prompting. \item \textbf{Chain-of-Thought (CoT)}\citep{Weicot}: The model generates an explicit step-by-step reasoning process before producing the final prediction. \item \textbf{Self-Reflect (SR) }\citep{madaan2023selfrefine}: The model iteratively critiques and revises its own outputs until the self‑evaluation indicates convergence or no further improvement. \item \textbf{Standard Multi-Agent Debate (SMAD):} Two debater agents with generic profiles engage in a fixed number of debate rounds (set to four here for alignment with our framework).
 A single judge agent evaluates the debate and make the judgement. \end{itemize}

 \textbf{D2D Variants}.
 To evaluate the impact of different components in the D2D framework, we design three ablated versions: \begin{itemize} \item\textbf{D2D w/o DP (Domain Profile):} This variant removes domain-specific profiles, replacing them with a generic profile for all participants to assess the influence of domain knowledge.